randyzwitch/Twitter.jl/README.md

 POST calls:
 - Working API calls for remaining POST methods
 - Make POST functions incorporate options Dict to build request URI
-- Refactor code OAuth-post generic call
+- Refactor code into OAuth-post generic call

 GENERAL:
-- Wrap return functions for types to make sure a valid response was returned first
-- Incorporate cursoring for methods returning many pages of results - MOST IMPORTANT TO SOLVE
+- Incorporate cursoring for methods returning many pages of results (MOST IMPORTANT TO SOLVE)
+- Create COORDINATES, ENTITIES type
-- Add proper field types to TWEETS, USERS and PLACES custom types
+- Add proper field types to COORDINATES, ENTITIES custom types
-- Parser for returned data/custom types into DataFrame
+- DataFrame methods for returned data/custom types
-- Keyword arguments (or just DataFrame methods) for type of data structure desired as returned object
+- Wrap return with logic to check that a valid response was returned first
+- Keyword arguments for returning DataFrame (to remove step in )
 - Make interface more Julian, clean up any oddities
 - Ability to save authentication keys to file, remove need for authentication each time
 - Create Read The Docs documentation